Charlie9009/CI_PP4_BLOG/README.md

 9. As a Site Admin I can create, read, update and delete posts so that I can manage my content.

-10. As a Site Admin I can draft news posts so that I dont have to finish writing the news posts right way.
+10. As a Site Admin I can mark posts with warnings so that I can keep track of users abusing the page.

 11. As a Site Admin I can search for posts so that I can find posts I am interested in.